 The next time someone tells you that business cards are out of date, tell them they are out of date.
 Or maybe just politely suggest that they lack creativity.
 When professionally designed, a business card can be your ticket to a rolodex of prospects and their memory.
 People still love business cards, and they love them even more when they shut them down.

-Plus, if you hand out a creative business card that makes a great impression, that person is likely to show it off to other people, putting your brand in front of even more prospects.
+Plus, if you hand out a creative business card that makes a good impression, that person is likely to show it off to other people, putting your brand in front of even more prospects.
 But don’t just hand over just any card, give potential prospects and new customers an eye-catching business card that’s uniquely designed.